 Cork flooring has been growing in popularity for several years now, but you don’t often hear about it.
 Though you’ve possibly walked on it without knowing because it can look just like wood or tile.
 It’s great for floors because it has that softer give, but it’s durable enough to be a completely dent-free flooring material.
 It’s quiet and warm to the touch; on those early mornings when you’re puttering around the house, you won’t wake anyone up or freeze your feet.
 Music lovers and binge-TV-watchers will also appreciate that it absorbs sound.

 Speaking of home décor, cork is a versatile material for homemade crafts and DIY projects because of its practical properties and earthy-look.
+You can also install a black industrial chandeller for a stylish look.
 Beyond your enthusiastic vision board, cork can be used to make creative:

 - planters and tiny, little, adorable, baby planters